AmpereComputing/NVIDIA-GPU-Accelerated-Linux-Desktop-on-Ampere/README.md

 ##### Download and Install GPU Driver
 Download Nvidia GPU driver from Nvidia's site[^2] and install GPU driver with the follow script.
 ```
-# Make sure the dirver package name is updated in the script
+# Make sure the driver package name is updated in the script
 $ ./install_gpu_driver.sh
 ```
 Check the GPU driver is working with the following command.